 Related Webinar: LinkedIn & Twitter Best Practices for Nonprofits

 For the first 13 years of its existence, growth was slow but steady.
-That changed when LinkedIn was purchased by Microsoft in 2016 for $26.2 billion.
+That changed when LinkedIn was purchased by Microsoft in 2016 for $26 billion.
 Since then it has grown from 106 million active monthly users to 310 million active monthly users.
-In the last few years, Microsoft has rebuilt LinkedIn working out many of the kinks and bugs that made it frustrating to use, and has launched a suite of new tools and functionality for LinkedIn Pages, Profiles, and Groups.
+In the last few years, Microsoft has worked out many of the kinks and bugs that made LinkedIn frustrating to use, and has launched a suite of new tools and functionality for LinkedIn Pages, Profiles, and Groups.

 1) Set up and prioritize LinkedIn Pages in your social media strategy.

 To begin, and this is important, your nonprofit should conduct a search on LinkedIn to see if a page already exists for your organization.
-In years past, if a staff member or volunteer added your organization to their profile and were the first to do so, LinkedIn automatically created a LinkedIn Page for your nonprofit.
+In years past, if a staff member or volunteer added your organization to their LinkedIn profile and were the first to do so, LinkedIn automatically created a LinkedIn Page for your nonprofit.
 Though increasingly rare to find an auto-generated, unclaimed page, they do exist.
-If you find one for your nonprofit, follow the instructions to claim and set up your page:
+If you find one for your nonprofit, follow the instructions to claim and set up your page.

-Once you have claimed or created your LinkedIn Page, the set up process is straightforward.
-Upload your avatar/logo (250 x 250), a cover photo(1128 x 191), add a description and website URL, your company/organization size, industry, and city and country.
-You also have the ability to add a call-to-action button to your page, for example, the “Visit website” button on Plan International’s page:
+Once you have claimed or created your LinkedIn Page, the setup process is straightforward.
+Upload your page logo (250 x 250) and a cover image (1128 x 191), as well as a description, website URL, your organization size, industry, city, and country.
+You also have the ability to add a call-to-action button to your page, for example, the “Visit website” button on Room to Read’s page:

-2. Curated content relevant to your mission.
+2. Curated content relevant to your mission and programs.

-3. Tagging corporate sponsors and partners.
+3. “Thank You” posts tagged corporate sponsors and partners.